 Skin Cancer Diagnosis

 I have said several times already, but 2014 was our worst year yet.
 It ended on an even worse note when a routine dermatologist appointment turned into something much more serious.
-We received a call that two spots Colby had removed for a biopsy came back as skin cancer.
+We received a call that two spots Colby had removed for a biopsy came back as skin cancer diagnosis.
 If you aren’t familiar or know much about skin cancer I wanted to share some facts that I got from this dermatology website:

 - More than 2 million people are diagnosed with skin cancer in the United States annually.

 - Current estimates are that one in five Americans will develop skin cancer in their lifetime.
 It is estimated that one in 50 Americans will develop melanoma in their lifetime.